jbilander/AmigaPSU_Enclosure_for_XP_Power_ECM60UT31/README.md

 ***

-Using a hacksaw and a cutter to trim the design of the vent.
+Using a hacksaw and a wire cutter to trim the design of the vent.

 <a href="images/AmigaPSU_Enclosure_for_XP_Power_ECM60UT31_pic78.jpg">
 <img src="images/AmigaPSU_Enclosure_for_XP_Power_ECM60UT31_pic78.jpg" width="210" height="160">